angmalone/project-2/readme.md

 ## Unsolved Problems:

-There aren't any problems with the submitted project.
-However, I wanted to add a "Try Again" button at the end that takes the user back to the beginning but it wasn't working out.
+The project works, but I didn't get to build it the way I originally wanted to so I want to go back and try again!

 ## Credits: